PlutoZhang/Zowe-docs/topics/atlas-datasetapis.md

-# Dataset APIs
+# Data set APIs

-Use Dataset APIs to create, read, update, delete, and list data sets.
-See the following table for the operations available in Dataset APIs and their descriptions and prerequisites.
+Use data set APIs to create, read, update, delete, and list data sets.
+See the following table for the operations available in data set APIs and their descriptions and prerequisites.

 |REST API|Description|Prerequisite|
 |--------|-----------|-------------|